Who Was Jerry Lee Lewis?

 In 1957, Lewis became a star with his unique piano-driven sound.
 "Whole Lotta Shakin' Goin' On" became a hit on the pop, country and R&B charts.
 By this time, Lewis had also developed some of his famous stage antics, such as playing standing up and even lighting the occasional piano on fire.
 He had such energy and enthusiasm in his performances that he earned the nickname "The Killer" for the way he knocked out his audiences.

-Still Lewis managed to score one more hit with "High School Confidential" in 1958 before his career took a nosedive.
-He performed the song in the film by the same name starring Mamie Van Doren and Russ Tamblyn.
+Still, Lewis managed to score one more hit with "High School Confidential" in 1958 before his career took a nosedive.
+He performed the song in the film of the same name starring Mamie Van Doren and Russ Tamblyn.

 In the 1960s, Lewis returned to the music of his youth.
 He found a new career as a country artist, scoring a hit with 1968's "Another Place, Another Time."
 Lewis recorded several country albums over the next few years, including 1970's Olde Tyme Country Music and 1975's Boogie Woogie Country Man.

 Lewis never left the rock world completely.
 In 1973, he did well on the album charts with The Session.
 He revisited some of his older songs as well as the works of Chuck Berry and John Fogerty on this popular recording.
 In his personal life, however, Lewis seemed to be struggling.
 He was arrested for driving while intoxicated in Memphis in 1973, and a bleeding ulcer almost cost him his life in 1981.